 Photo taken in:ZamoscYear when photo was taken:1938Country name at time of photo:PolandCountry name today:Poland

-Her you can see me in Zamosc in 1938.
+Me with my friend Jurek Goldwag.
+I think, this photo was taken in Zamosc, in 1938.
+I have a lot of photos with Jurek Goldwag, because our parents were friends.
 I went to elementary school in Nowa Osada, where I lived.
 It was a Polish elementary school.
 I don't recall there being a Jewish elementary school in Zamosc, there were cheders, for the little children.
 There was also a Jewish gymnasium, one of the very few; that uncle of mine, Izaak Jungman, completed a Jewish gymnasium.
 Because we lived on the outskirts, there were some Ukrainians in the neighborhood, and so the classes were mixed, Polish, Jewish, and Ukrainian.
-There were no 'Jews' and 'Poles' at school.
-The divide was a religious one.
-You'd say Jews, Catholics, and the Orthodox or Ruthenians.
-As we played soccer during the breaks, it was Jews versus Catholics.
-I don't know the origins of that, the divide dated back to the distant times when the nationality issues were not so clearly defined, and people were identified based on their denomination.
-For example, the Treaty of Versailles determined the Curzon Line based not on the ethnic criterion, but the religious records.
-The Orthodox or Uniates were Ruthenians, the Catholics were Poles.
 As for the friendships, neighborhood was everything.
 I mean, if someone lived nearby, you hung out with him.
 I had some buddies living downtown, their parents were friends of my parents.
 They were mostly Jewish, but that was downtown, and I didn't go downtown much, once a week maybe, because it was quite a distance.
 I played with the Polish children on a daily basis, they lived two houses down the street, we played palant and kitschka [Editor's note: tipcat, sometimes simply called kitschka.
 Palant is also a different children's game, similar to cricket].
 Palant was a long wooden bat, perhaps a meter long, and kitschka was a 20 cm piece of wood.
 You put the kitschka on the ground, dug a little hole for the palant to be put underneath it, and then threw the kitschka in the air and quickly hit it again.
 The point was to send the kitschka flying as far as possible.